-Sarah Massey
+Dr. Joshua Ruland

 Name

-305 W. Church Street
+305 W. Church Street, Minooka

 Address

-smassey@min201.org
+jruland@min201.org

 Email

-815-467-6121
+815-467-3127

 Telephone

-Complaint Managers:
+Complaint Managers: (Principals at each school)

-Minooka Primary Center - Teresa Miller - tmiller@min201.org, 815-467-3167 Minooka Elementary - Jeannine Ruggeri - jruggeri@min201.org, 815-467-2261 Aux Sable Elementary - Ciara Manno - cmanno@min201.org, 815-467-5301 Walnut Trails Elementary - Sarah Monroe - smonroe@min201.org, 815-290-7400 Jones Elementary - Dr. Rodney Hiser - rhiser@min201.org, 815-290-7100 Minooka Intermediate - Jeana Pekol - jpekol@min201.org, 815-467-4692 Minooka Junior High - Jason Finkelstein - jfinkelstein@min201.org, 815-467-2136

-- 4. Consistent with federal and State laws and rules governing student privacy rights, the Superintendent or designee shall promptly inform the parent(s)/guardian(s) of every student involved in an alleged incident of bullying and discuss, as appropriate, the availability of social work services, counseling, school psychological services, other interventions, and restorative measures. - 5.
-The Superintendent or designee shall promptly investigate and address reports of bullying, by, among other things:
+- Minooka Primary Center Teresa Miller tmiller@min201.org, 815-467-3167 - Minooka Elementary Natalie Baxter nbaxter@min201.org, 815-467-2261 - Aux Sable Elementary Ciara Manno cmanno@min201.org, 815-467-5301 - Walnut Trails Elementary -Dr. Kathleen Cheshareck kcheshareck@min201.org, 815-290-7400 - Jones Elementary -Dr. Rodney Hiser rhiser@min201.org, 815-290-7100 - Minooka Intermediate -Jeana Pekol jpekol@min201.org, 815-467-4692 - Minooka Junior High -Sarah Massey smassey@min201.org, 815-467-2136 - 4.
+Consistent with federal and State laws and rules governing student privacy rights, the Superintendent or designee shall promptly inform the parent(s)/guardian(s) of every student involved in an alleged incident of bullying and discuss, as appropriate, the availability of social work services, counseling, school psychological services, other interventions, and restorative measures. - 5.
+The Superintendent or designee shall promptly investigate and address reports of bullying, by, among other things: - a.

-- a.
 Making all reasonable efforts to complete the investigation within 10 school days after the date the report of a bullying incident was received and taking into consideration additional relevant information received during the course of the investigation about the reported bullying incident. - b.
 Involving appropriate school support personnel and other staff persons with knowledge, experience, and training on bullying prevention, as deemed appropriate, in the investigation process. - c.
 Notifying the Building Principal or school administrator or designee of the reported incident of bullying as soon as possible after the report is received. - d.
 Consistent with federal and State laws and rules governing student privacy rights, providing parents/guardians of the students who are parties to the investigation information about the investigation and an opportunity to meet with the Building Principal or school administrator or his or her designee to discuss the investigation, the findings of the investigation, and the actions taken to address the reported incident of bullying.